moodle-an-hochschulen/moodle-theme_boost_union_child/README.md

 ### Applying the example code branches

-As the example code is provided in a simple git branch, you can just merge the code into the master branch if you like and continue from there:
+As the example code is provided in a simple git branch, you can just merge the code into the main branch if you like and continue from there:

 ```
-git checkout master
+git checkout main
 git merge extension-setting-scss-variable
 ```